richchapler/AzureSolutionsDocumentation/docs/DevOps_AIDeployment.md

 -----
 -----

-## Exercise 2: Deployment Application
+## Step 2: Deployment Application

+### Step 2a: Create Visual Studio Project
 In this exercise, we will use the AI Search Development Kit (SDK) to create a data source, index, skillset, and indexer.

-### Step 1: Create Visual Studio Project

 Open Visual Studio and click "**Create a new project**".